-Revenue generated from dental practices excluding disposals, increased by £4.4 million, or 1.0%, from £452.3 million for the year ended 31 March 2018 to £456.7 million for the year ended 31 March 2019.
-The increase principally reflects an increase in private revenues of £5.9 million.
-Growth in private revenues has continued with a like-for-like increase of 6.5% (5.7% when adjusted for the number of working days).
-This has been partially offset by a decrease in NHS revenue of £1.6 million.
-The decrease in NHS revenue has arisen from a lower UDA delivery percentage of 85.7%, after handbacks, compared with 86.1% for the year ended 31 March 2018.
+Revenue generated from base dental practices excluding disposals and orthodontic revenue, increased by £10.6 million, or 2.6%, from £415.4 million for the year ended 31 March 2019 to £426.0 million for the year ended 31 March 2020.
+The increase principally reflects an increase in private revenues of £17.1 million.
+Growth in private revenue accelerated during the year with like-for-like revenue up 16.0% (15.6% when adjusted for the number of working days).
+This growth was driven by the roll-out of the new {my}options affordable private dentistry proposition and also includes strong revenue growth in our 14 Advanced Oral Health Centres which provide implants and more complex treatment plans on referral from other group practices.

+The growth in private revenues has been partially offset by a decrease in NHS revenue of £6.5 million.
+The decrease in NHS revenue has arisen from a lower UDA delivery percentage of 81.4%, after handbacks, compared with 85.7% for the year ended 31 March 2019.
+Delivery in the current year includes 326,000 UDAs recognised in March 2020 to align performance with March 2019 under the NHS policy for contract management during the pandemic.
+NHS revenue also includes the annual contract uplift of 2.42% in England (2.5% in Scotland and Wales).

-The continuing decline in our UDA delivery rates is disappointing and is the result of a combination of factors, including a reduction in the number of hours dentists provide for NHS work, a reduction in the volume of contracted UDA's held by dentists, and the impact of our growth in private revenues as a result of offering more choice to patients.
-In addition, the number of exempt patients being seen by mydentist has reduced, which has resulted in a change in UDA band mix away from higher value band 2 (3 UDA's) and 3 (12 UDA's) treatments.
+The decline in the number of UDAs delivered is due to disposals of loss making sites, a reduction in the number of hours dentists provide for NHS work, a reduction in the volume of contracted UDAs held by dentists, and the impact of growth in private revenues.
+In addition, continued changes in the UK economy have reduced the number of exempt patients being seen by $\{my\}$ dentist, which has resulted in a change in UDA band mix away from higher value band 2 (3 UDAs) and 3 (12 UDAs) treatments.
 Band 2 treatments, which include fillings, root canal work and the removal of teeth, require a patient contribution of £62.10, whilst band 3 treatments, which include crowns, dentures, bridges and other laboratory work, require a patient contribution of £269.30.

-In response to these factors, we have needed to recruit more dentists in order to fulfil our NHS contracts.
-During the years ended 31 March 2019, we have continued to develop our internal recruitment team in order to accelerate dentist recruitment from both UK and overseas channels.
-Over the last year, we have seen a net addition of 102 dentists.
+In response to these factors, we continue to recruit more dentists in order to fulfil our NHS contracts.
+During the year ended 31 March 2020, the business continued to utilise different recruitment channels including both UK and overseas routes.
+The total number of dentists engaged by the group increased by 163 over the year, including over 100 newly-qualified dentists and this added 3,900 weekly hours of clinical time.
+The business also successfully completed 4 internal training programmes to assist dentists from European dental schools to transition to the UK.
+Once the training is complete, the dentists provide private treatments in practice to build up the experience required to apply for an NHS performer number.
+The group continues to monitor the progress of changes to UK immigration law and the potential new recruitment routes that could open up.

 As we have outlined previously, with regulatory and registration requirements it can take between six to nine months for a NHS clinician position to be filled.
 Furthermore, clinicians new to the country can be subject to some regulatory restrictions on the amount of UDA's they can perform in their first year.
-As these new clinicians settle in and their productivity starts to increase, we expect to see an increase in the volume of hours year-on-year during the second half the new financial year.
+As these new clinicians settle in and their productivity starts to increase, we expect to see an increase in the volume of hours year-on-year during the second half of the next financial year.